Joiry/HSL_Carp/var_loop_script.md

 Loops were quickly introduced in the last lesson, let's look at them in a bit more depth.

-Conceptually, this is what is happening in a loop
+At the beginning of the lesson, we had a very general conceptualization of what is happening in a loop.
+Let's look at a generalizaton of the Unix *for* loop:

 ~~~
 for <item> in <some_set_of_things>